∞ STAGE THREE ∞

 “I say let’s yank the whole damn generator while we’ve still got daylight,” Eric wiped his hands with a Gunky red shop rag. “ I have metric wrenches in my car…”

 “Which one,” asked a hefty young woman who had just climbed out of the van right behind us, stepping up to the breakdown with attitude and a small fruit bowl.

 “Say, I don’t know if…” Before I could dissuade Eric, he had already crossed the narrow drive to the middle of three Porsche coupes parked end-to-end in front of a white scout boathouse with its skiff-packed, wood piling-anchored dock jutting into the Aquatic Park cove.

 “Um, no…thanks,” I smiled at this earth mother, she with auburn hair to her waist.
 “That guy drives a Porsche?”

 “Eric?
-I suppose you could say that,” she nodded, rather lewdly licking the nectarine she’d been slicing with her Victorinox knife.
-“I’m Sherry…”
+More like driving him bonkers,” she nodded, rather lewdly licking the nectarine she’d been slicing with her Victorinox knife.
+“I’m Sherry Fleener…”